boi4/eg-speedrun/README.md

 Each gpx file recorded by your GPS device (phone, smart watch, ...) will contain a list of gps coordinates with timestamps that were recorded during your run.
 At the same time, using OpenSteetMap and [osmnx](https://github.com/gboeing/osmnx), we derived a graph data structure (nodes and edges) with coordinate information.

-To track your progress, we now need to derive the runned path (a list of edges) from the list of points (e.g. by matching each measured point to an edge in the graph).
+To track your progress, we now need to derive the ran path (a list of edges) from the list of points (e.g. by matching each measured point to an edge in the graph).

 ### Problems